 Excessive alcohol consumption can have harmful health consequences in the short term but also in the long term, through conditions such as liver disease, stroke and some cancers.
 Alcohol-related hospital activity and deaths are potentially avoidable burdens to the health service.
 Alcohol-related harm includes conditions that are a direct consequence of alcohol consumption, such as alcohol poisoning, as well as conditions that are partly related to alcohol, such as liver cancer.

-The latest data presented here are from 2019, before the onset of the coronavirus (Covid-19) pandemic.
+The latest data presented here are for 2018 to 2019, before the onset of the coronavirus (Covid-19) pandemic.
 Initial data from surveys carried out during the pandemic suggests that higher risk drinking increased during the national lockdown.